What is Bitstamp?

 Ever since it opened its doors in 2011, Bitstamp (with England as its domicile country) has provided a reliable gateway into the crypto universe for individuals and institutions worldwide.
-It is regularly Europe’s biggest exchange by trading volume and offers trading of BTC, ETH, LTC, BCH and XRP paired with USD, EUR and BTC.
+It is regularly Europe’s biggest exchange by trading volume and offers trading in 20+ cryptocurrencies paired with USD, EUR and GBP as fiat currencies.
 Beginners can purchase crypto with wire transfer and credit cards (more on that below under Deposit Methods), while experienced traders can use a range of order types and analytical tools.

 The exchange is a pioneer in crypto security and regulation, having developed a number of best practices for the industry, like cold storage of assets, multisig wallets and segwit implementation.
 With a mature approach to the industry, Bitstamp serves as the bridge between traditional finance and crypto.

 They claim to have “no hidden fees”, with which they mean that they have a transparent volume-based pricing.
 The exchange also supports all major credit cards and store 98% of all digital funds offline.
 The exchange is also subject to a yearly audit by one of the Big Four auditing firms (KPMG, PwC, E&Y and Deloitte).